domesticatedviking/skinnydip/README.md

 With love to the Prusa Community Forum and its incredible admin team. http://facebook.com/groups/prusacommunity

-# This tool is quite experimental.
-It is still being tested, and bugs are still being collected.
+# While this tool is becoming more and more stable, it is still experimental.
 Use it at your own risk!
 Tested with the following versions of Slic3r PE:
 * 1.41.2+linux64
 * 1.42.0-alpha7+linux64
 * 1.42.0-alpha7+win64

 While it is possible that it may work with other versions of Slic3r, please do not assume this to be the case, as any changes to the gcode structure expected by this script could lead to gcode that has unintended effects, some of which may be dangerous.
-If you choose to use this, understand that you're a guinea pig.
+If you choose to use this, I salute you!

 ## Purpose:
 This script is used to eliminate the stubborn threads of filament that